chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 2. The message will be forwarded to the ChatGPT API for an automatic response.
 When using the environment, please bear in mind that all sent and received messages are stored in a database.
 These messages will be kept until the `/clear` command is executed to clear the history.

-Additionally, while using the ChatGPT API and Dall-E, keep in mind that the terms of use of [OpenA
+Additionally, while using the ChatGPT API and Dall-E, keep in mind that the terms of use of [OpenAI]([https://beta.openai.com/terms/](https://beta.openai.com/terms/)) also apply.
+Please ensure to review and agree with